-Beginning in April 2014, a new sample was phased in over a 16-month period.
+Beginning in April 2014, a new sample is being phased in over a 16-month period.
 The methods used to select the sample households for the survey are evaluated after each decennial census.
 Based on these evaluations, the design of the survey is modified and systems are put in place to provide the sample for the following decade.
 The previous decennial revision incorporated new information from Census 2000 and was complete as of July 2005.
 The design for the entire decade was selected from the 2000 based sample.
-The most recent revision incorporates new information from Census 2010 and was complete as of July 2015.
+The current revision incorporates new information from Census 2010 and will be complete in July 2015.
 The new sample is based on the Master Address File (MAF) compiled during the 2010 Census and will use annual selections from the MAF instead of the once a decade sample selection used previously.